mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In some credential schemes, the validity status of a credential can change over time.
 For example, X.509 certificates can expire or be revoked by their issuer.
+For brevity, in this section we use "expired" to describe any credential that was previously valid but has become invalid for a reason such as expiration or revocation.

-These changes can cause operational problems in light of the validation requirements of {{credential-validation}}.
+Expired credentials can cause operational problems in light of the validation requirements of {{credential-validation}}.
 Applications can apply some operational practices and adaptations to Authentication Service policies to moderate these impacts.

-It can sometimes be important to distinguish this type of invalidity from other types; we call a credential "time-invalid" that is invalid for some time-based reason but otherwise valid.
-An expired certificate issued by a trusted certificate authority would be time-invalid.

-In general, to avoid operational problems such as new joiners rejecting expired credentials in a group, applications that use such credentials should ensure that all of the credentials in use in a group are valid.
+In general, to avoid operational problems such as new joiners rejecting expired credentials in a group, applications that use such credentials should ensure to the extent practical that all of the credentials in use in a group are valid at all times.

-If a member finds that its credential is invalid (or will be soon), it should issue an Update or Commit that replaces it with a valid credential.
-For this reason, members SHOULD accept Update proposals and Commits issued by members with time-invalid credentials, if the credential in the Update or Commit is valid.
+If a member finds that its credential has expired (or will soon), it should issue an Update or Commit that replaces it with a valid credential.
+For this reason, members SHOULD accept Update proposals and Commits issued by members with expired credentials, if the credential in the Update or Commit is valid.

-Similarly, when a client is processing messages sent some time in the past (e.g., syncing up with a group after being offline), the client SHOULD accept signatures from members with time-invalid credentials, since the credential may have been valid at the time the message was sent.
+Similarly, when a client is processing messages sent some time in the past (e.g., syncing up with a group after being offline), the client SHOULD accept signatures from members with expired credentials, since the credential may have been valid at the time the message was sent.

-If a member finds that another member's credential is invalid, they may issue a Remove that removes that member.
-For example, an application could require a member preparing to issue a Commit to check the tree for invalid credentials and include Remove proposals for those members in its Commit.
-In situations where the group tree is known to the DS, the DS could also monitor the tree for invalid credentials and issue external Remove proposals.
+If a member finds that another member's credential has expired, they may issue a Remove that removes that member.
+For example, an application could require a member preparing to issue a Commit to check the tree for expired credentials and include Remove proposals for those members in its Commit.
+In situations where the group tree is known to the DS, the DS could also monitor the tree for expired credentials and issue external Remove proposals.

 ### Uniquely Identifying Clients